 Can't Have Sex, Ever: Oddly enough, the effective result of Alisha's first power.
 She and Curtis can't have mutually consenting sex.

 It's a grey area, but theoretically he could give her prior permission to use her power on him, making the act consensual.
 It's more a question of intimacy, though.
-Her pheromone manipulation causes him to forget who he is momentarily - he stops caring about her and just wants to have sex with her, and once the physical contact is broken, he can't remember any of it.
-Because they want to preserve their emotional connection, they are forced to resort to more unconventional methods of intercourse...
+Her pheromone manipulation causes him to forget who he is momentarily-he stops caring about her and just wants to have sex with her, and once the physical contact is broken, he can't remember any of it.
+Because they want to preserve their emotional connection, they are forced to resort to more unconventional methods of sexual intimacy...

 Compelling Voice: The power of Virtue Girl from the Series 1 finale.
 The only way to reverse the effects is to kill her.